Hakob Manandyan: Teaching at Gevorgian Seminary

-Publicistic and Legal Activities
+Publicist and legal activities

-Until 1907, H. Manandyan worked as a lecturer of Armenian, German, and Armenian Literary studies in the first and second Armenian male gymnasiums in Tbilisi.
+Until 1907, Manandyan worked as a lecturer of Armenian, German, and Armenian Literary studies in the first and second Armenian male gymnasiums in Tbilisi.
 He also taught at Nersisian Armenian Apostolic Seminary in Tbilisi.
-Later, about his teaching years, in one of his letters sent to P. V. Gitulyanov in 1911, H. Manandyan wrote: "It turns out, that science and scientific activity in the Caucasus are at a low cultural level, and our profession is impermissible luxury, that's why I had to take up teaching".

-H. Manandyan continued his publicist activities by collaborating with the 'Arshaluys' daily newspaper in Tbilisi, and from March 1906, he became its temporary editor /Acting/.
-During those years, he published a series of articles, criticizing the policy of the Imperial Government, arbitrary violence and tyranny, imprisonments, oppression especially towards the small nations of the Empire.
-He passionately lamented the nation's lack of freedom, stating in his "Why oppressed nations tend towards nationalist directions" article: "The national dignity of the Armenian people is being insulted and ignored, their right to national self-determination is taunted and jeered, and even their existence threatened.
-Armenians want to get rid of the nightmare of national persecution, they want to breathe freely as a nation and move forward on the path of national independent development."
+Manandyan continued his publicist activities by collaborating with the Arshaluys daily newspaper in Tbilisi, and thus from March 1906, he became its temporary editor.
+During those years, he published a series of articles criticizing the policy of the Imperial Government, arbitrary violence and oppression towards the small nations of the Empire.

-However, public speaking and teaching activities did not provide enough financial means to support the family, so he decided to acquire a profession of lawyer.
+Public speaking and teaching activities did not provide enough financial means to support the family, so he decided to study law as well.